Begin typing your search above and press return to search. Press Esc to cancel.

 • Authentication Technologies: New systems for identifying AI-generated content are emerging:

-• C2PA Implementation: The Coalition for Content Provenance and Authenticity (C2PA) is establishing industrial standards for content authentication.
-These standards are becoming increasingly crucial as AI-generated content becomes more sophisticated and prevalent23.
+• C2PA Implementation: The Coalition for Content Provenance and Authenticity (C2PA) is establishing industrial standards for content authentication, becoming increasingly crucial as AI-generated content becomes more sophisticated 22)

 • Platform Integration: Major platforms are implementing content authentication systems:

-• TikTok’s voluntary labeling system provides a model for platform self-regulation
+• TikTok’s voluntary labelling system provides a model for platform self-regulation

-• Industry-wide initiatives are creating shared standards for content authentication24
+• Industry-wide initiatives are creating shared standards for content authentication

 Verification Systems